ntrombetta/STM32_Automated_Industrial_Weighing_System/README.md

 This repository showcases the full hardware and bare-metal firmware architectures for a high-reliability industrial monitoring and belt scale integration platform.

-🔒 Repository Disclaimer: Due to corporate NDA restrictions, the architectural assets and codebase variations hosted here are generalized, platform-agnostic middleware layouts.
-They are designed to demonstrate system-level planning, memory management, and deterministic execution without exposing proprietary commercial IP.
+🔒 Repository Disclaimer: Due to corporate NDA restrictions, the system architecture images and source files are generalized middleware layouts.
+They are strictly designed to demonstrate how I handle hardware-software design, memory safety, and timing loops without exposing any confidential company code.

 ## 🗺️ 1.
 Architecture Designs